 Traditional Pyrotechnic Flares

+Probably should have led with this section, honestly.
 Pyrotechnic flares use a chemical reaction to produce bright, burning light.
 These are the most common and have been widely used for many years.
-A typical pyrotechnic flare burns for around 15 to 30 minutes.
-The exact duration depends on the specific brand and model.
+A typical pyrotechnic flare burns for around 15 to 30 minutes, with the exact duration depending on the specific brand and model.

 These flares have a shelf life.
-Manufacturers usually suggest a shelf life of three to five years.
-The performance can degrade over time due to moisture and other factors.
-Exposure to extreme temperatures can also affect their reliability.
+Manufacturers usually suggest three to five years.
+The performance can degrade over time due to moisture and other factors, and exposure to extreme temperatures can also affect their reliability.

 LED Electronic Flares

-LED flares are a modern alternative.
-They use battery power to produce bright, flashing lights.
+LED flares are a modern alternative that use battery power to produce bright, flashing lights.
 Such flares are reusable and tend to be more durable.
-The burn time for these flares can vary, often lasting from 20 to 60 hours on a single set of batteries.
+The run time for these flares can vary, often lasting from 20 to 60 hours on a single set of batteries.

-They have a longer shelf life compared to pyrotechnic flares.
-Proper maintenance, like checking and replacing batteries regularly, can extend their usability.
+That’s what makes LED flares so practical for regular use.
+They have a longer shelf life compared to pyrotechnic flares, and proper maintenance like checking and replacing batteries regularly can extend their usability.
 LED flares are less affected by weather conditions.

 Chemical Light Sticks